 The Ajuy Solar Project: Iloilo Province Welcomes 64 MW of Renewable Energy

-Construction is underway on the 64 MW Ajuy-1 solar project in Iloilo province, Philippines.
+Construction is underway on the 64 MW Ajuy-1 solar project in Iloilo province, Philippines, with completion expected by mid-2025.
 Spearheaded by Metro Pacific Investments Corporation (MPIC) and its subsidiary, Mpav Solar, this project marks another significant step in the country’s transition to renewable energy.
-The project is expected to reach completion by mid-2025.
-This initiative aligns with the broader growth of the Philippine solar energy sector, as highlighted by projects like the massive 3.5 GW Terra Solar project [https://www.pvknowhow.com/construction-starts-on-terra-solar-philippines/] and other significant developments documented on PV Knowhow [https://www.pvknowhow.com/category/pv-news/asia-news/philippines/].
+This development is a key part of the broader growth in the Philippine solar sector, joining massive undertakings like the 3.5 GW Terra Solar project [https://www.pvknowhow.com/construction-starts-on-terra-solar-philippines/] and other key developments documented on PV Knowhow [https://www.pvknowhow.com/category/pv-news/asia-news/philippines/].

-Once operational, Ajuy-1 is projected to provide clean energy to approximately 31,200 homes.
-This contribution is crucial to meeting the Philippines’ growing energy demands while reducing reliance on traditional fossil fuels.
-The project underscores the country’s commitment to expanding its renewable energy capacity, as detailed in reports on the Philippines solar panel manufacturing industry [https://www.pvknowhow.com/solar-report/philippines/].
-The increasing number of solar projects, including Giga Solar’s expansions [https://www.pvknowhow.com/news/renewable-energy-philippines-expands-footprint/], further demonstrates this commitment to a sustainable energy future.
+Once operational, the Ajuy-1 project is projected to provide clean energy to approximately 31,200 homes, helping meet the Philippines’ growing energy demands while reducing its reliance on fossil fuels.
+The project reflects a national commitment to expanding renewable energy capacity, supported by developments in the local solar panel manufacturing industry [https://www.pvknowhow.com/solar-report/philippines/].
+Initiatives like this, along with others such as Giga Solar’s expansions [https://www.pvknowhow.com/news/renewable-energy-philippines-expands-footprint/], underscore the country’s determined move toward a sustainable energy future.